blinken/paradar/README.md

  * A variety of jumpers exposing GPIOs, power lines, serial & SPI to allow future expansion.
  * Mounting holes to suit an undermounted Pi 3 A+ or Pi Zero.

-This board makes a neat Raspberry Pi shield for a project needing a compass, GPS and LED display.
-Contact me if you'd like one separately from the rest of the project.

-It turns out getting this board right was harder than expected.
-After mocking up the design using components from Amazon velcroed to a plastic lid, the initial board design simply held together those components.
-Then scope creep set in... and before I knew it there's LEDs incorporated on the board and a switchmode power supply (schematic loosely based off the [Adafruit PowerBoost 1000C](https://learn.adafruit.com/adafruit-powerboost-1000c-load-share-usb-charge-boost/downloads)) with QFN20 ICs.
-Soldering those was a journey through pain.
+The first mockup featured a few components from Amazon velcroed to a plastic lid.
+I figured I'd get a PCB made to make things nicer.
+Then scope creep and silly mistakes crept in... and five board revisions later there's 36 LEDs and a switchmode power supply with QFN20 ICs.
 I got the SPI MISO/MOSI pins for the compass backwards *no less than three times*.

 <div align="center"><img src="https://github.com/blinken/paradar/raw/master/doc/images/paradar-prototype-201911-600.png" width="600"><br/>
 The first iteration of the design consisted of a plastic lid velcroed to a Raspberry Pi.